 After being bounced around to different neighbors’ houses, it was time to track down our driver and head back to Hanoi.
 Before leaving, the family I made the photo for gave us a giant bag full of bean sprouts which we took with us.
 The kids followed us back to the car and waved at us until we drove away and couldn’t see them anymore.

 Moral of the Story

-I wanted to share this experience with people who feel like they can’t have meaningful experience because they don’t know the language or don’t want to travel or venture out alone.
+I wanted to share this experience with people who feel like they can’t have meaningful experiences because they don’t know the language or don’t want to travel or venture out alone.
 Besides the last day when I went back to the village with Charlotte, I was by myself the whole time.
-We all understood each others’ vibe and energies that led to an extremely meaningful experience, really without any words being spoken.
+We all understood each other’s vibe and energies which led to an extremely meaningful experience, really without any words being spoken.
 When I left my hotel that morning, I had no idea that I would capture a Vietnamese family portrait.
 Even with carrying my camera gear and all the crazy stares, I never felt fearful or in any danger at all.
 I hope this helps other people to feel comfortable being uncomfortable.